Claremont, Cape Town: Municipality (1886–1913)

-A suburban garden in Claremont, Cape Town at the turn of the 20th century.
+A suburban garden, later known as Arderne Gardens, in Claremont at the turn of the 20th century.
 In the late 1800s Claremont urbanised and became a municipality.

 In 1882, a village management board was formed, and in 1886 it was replaced by the Municipality of Claremont, which managed neighbouring Newlands too.
 The privately owned Claremont Hall was taken over as a town hall.
 The first telephone system was installed in the early 1880s.

 There was further residential development, with the subdivision of the Claremont House, Lansdowne, Milburn House, and Paradise estates in the 1890s.
 An electric tramway service was introduced in 1897, and an electricity power station was built in 1903.
+A 123 acre sanatorium on the eastern side of Belvedere Road, established with funding from the Seventh-day Adventists in the United States, operated from 1897-1905.

 The housing boom which followed the Anglo-Boer War saw the subdivision of further estates in the 1900s.
 Most streets were named in 1903–1904, many of them thematically (e.g. after saints, explorers, British counties and towns, American presidents, and British politicians).

-Suburb (1913– )
+Suburb (1913–onwards )

 In 1913, Claremont and several other municipalities were incorporated into the City of Cape Town.
 Considerable residential growth took place in the 1920s and 1930s, when estates such as Palmyra, Keurboom, Ravensworth, Sanatorium Estate, The Vineyard, Wyndover, and Edinburgh Estate were subdivided and developed.
 An additional railway station, named "Harfield Road", was built in 1931.

-The government enforced its apartheid system on Claremont in the 1960s, forcing the Coloured residents to leave.
-As a result, large areas of the suburb stood derelict for several years.
+The government enforced the apartheid Group Areas Act on Claremont in the 1960s, forcing the Coloured residents to leave.
+As a result, large areas of the suburb stood derelict for years thereafter.

-Claremont remained predominantly residential until the early 1970s, when commercial development began.
-A major shopping mall, named Cavendish Square, was opened in 1973, and other shopping centres followed.
+Claremont remained predominantly residential until the early 1970s, when commercial development began, starting with the opening of Cavendish Square in 1972 as well as the now-closed Werdmuller Centre in 1975.